The Glacier Express Train (or Gletscherexpress in German) is considered one of the most scenic Swiss Railway journeys in the country.

 Everything you need to know about the Glacier Express Train

 If you’re considering taking the Swiss Glacier Express during your Switzerland trip, then this is the perfect guide for you.

-In this guide, I cover everything you need to know about taking the Glacier train, including the Glacier Express route, the price of Glacier Express tickets (including which Swiss passes include the rail journey), where to buy your tickets and how to make your Glacier Express reservation.
+In this guide, I cover everything you need to know about taking the Glacier train, including the Glacier Express Switzerland route, Glacier Express Switzerland price (including which Swiss passes include the rail journey) and where to buy your tickets.

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]